wooseok1152/wooseok1152/README.md

 # Project in progress

-1. customer segmentation in KT(classified)
+1. data analysis for products in KT(classified)

-    - conduct customer segmentation
+    - conduct automatic classification of product categories

 # Study in progress